sarahembarry/poda-project/README.md

 # poda-project
-Principals of Data Analytics Project
+Principles of Data Analytics Project

 ## Table of Contents:
 1. [About Me](#about-me)